vifraa/SE-project/README.md

 Other live documents can also be found in this folder.
 Such as BMC, project ideas, and mockups</br>
 </br>

-In the code document there are alternatives to either go into the backend service source (split-backend) or our frontend application (split) </br>
+In the code folder there are alternatives to either go into the backend service source (split-backend) or our frontend application (split) </br>
 </br>
 <strong>In split-backend folder:</strong></br>
 The tests can be found in src-> test->java->gyarados->splitbackend</br>